 Can you attach your log files that include the actual error?
 They are stored in

 good hint, another file to put into log rotation.

 From the log I see that ruby got an out of memory error.
 From what I read on some other boards, I can see that redmine does some in-memory processing of uploaded files.
 Is that a sensible approach?
 Why doesn't the file simply get dumped into a staging directory inside the redmine directory and moved to the files directory when the upload finished successfully?

 I hope the backtrace is of some use.

-#5 Updated by Thomas Jahns about 9 years ago
+#5 Updated by Thomas Jahns over 9 years ago

 Jean-Philippe Lang wrote:

 Memory consumption on file upload is fixed in r2670.

 Only partially.
 Yes, memory consumption did go down, but was still high and upload again failed on another file.
 I then tried to search for similar reports and found <http://www.jedi.be/blog/2009/04/10/rails-and-large-large-file-uploads-looking-at-the-alternatives/>.
 From there I decided to give mongrel a go and stopped webrick and used